shin5ok/cloud-run-shell/README.md

 - envsubst

 You may encounter something wrong if you use M1 Mac.
-Consider working on other arch, such as Cloud Shell.
+Consider working on other architecture, such as Cloud Shell.

 ### Make container image repository of Artifact Registry
 Prepare a repo for your containers for the first time,